A Quick Guide to the Most Colorful Town in Europe: Burano, Italy

 Each individual ticket is good for 75 minutes in one direction and currently costs €7.50.
 If you’re going to be in the area for a few days it might make sense to purchase day tickets instead depending on what you plan to do while there.

-If public transit is not your thing, you can instead hire a private taxi or boat service to take you directly to Burano.
-Ask your hotel to arrange this for you.
+If public transit is not your thing, you can instead hire a private taxi or boat service to take you directly to Burano, or do it via an organized tour.
+Click here to see the latest prices.

 WHAT TO DO IN BURANO